CleanBandit5595/training_ground_robot/README.md

 3. Basics of navigation and control

-## General guidance and recomendations
+## General guidance and recommendations

 1. use gazebo classic 11 (it will be the easiest and will serve the matter of the exercise).